Master in Graphic Design

 - Advertising and the advertising agency.

-- New communication media.
+- New media.

 Packaging

-- Tools.
-Information hierarchies.
-The use of photography or illustration.
+- The use of photography and illustration.

-- Cover.
+- Volume.

 Web design